-- Bankfull: stage when water just begins to leave the channel and flow over the floodplain or meadow surface - Although numerous studies suggest that bankfull flow has a frequency of about 1.5 to 3 years, the definition of bankfull is not dependent upon flow frequency.
-Supplemental indicators of bankfull: - Break in slope of bank from vertical to horizontal depositional surface making up the edge of the channel

-- Lower limit of perennial species - In some cases, the presence and height of certain depositional features-especially point bars can define lowest possible level for bankfull stage.
+- Although numerous studies suggest that bankfull flow has a frequency of about 1.5 to 3 years, the definition of bankfull is not dependent upon flow frequency.
+Supplemental indicators of bankfull: - Break in slope of bank from vertical to horizontal depositional surface marking the edge of the channel - Lower limit of perennial species - In some cases, the presence and height of certain depositional features, especially point bars, can define lowest possible level for bankfull stage.
 However, point bar surfaces are usually below the bankfull height and are not reliable indicators of bankfull stage. - Floodplain: relatively flat depositional surface adjacent to the river/stream that is formed by the river/stream under current climatic and hydrologic conditions.
-The floodplain is inundated on average every, or every other year by flood waters.
+The floodplain is inundated on average every other year by flood waters.
 In some instances, the floodplain may be the meadow surface.

-It may be necessary to conduct a short test on how uncertainty about the location of the bankfull contour affects the metric score.
+\It may be necessary to conduct a short test on how uncertainty about the location of the bankfull contour affects the metric score.
 To conduct the sensitivity analysis, assume two alternative bankfull contours, one 10% above the original estimate and one 10% below the original estimate.
-Remeasure the bankfull width and flood-prone width using the alternative bankfull contours.
-Recalculate the metric based on these alternative bankfull heights.
+Re-measure the bankfull depth using the alternative bankfull contours.
+Re-calculate the metric based on these alternative bankfull heights.
 If either alternative changes the metric score, then add three additional cross-sections to finalize the estimates of bankfull height.

-In altered systems (e.g. urban systems affected by hydromodification, or reaches downstream from dams) the physical indicators of bankfull are often obscured.
+\ In altered systems (e.g. urban systems affected by hydromodification, or reaches downstream from dams) the physical indicators of bankfull are often obscured.

-For a video describing bankfull, please go to the tips page of the CRAM website to see "A Guide for Field Identification of Bankfull Stage in the Western United States"
+\For a video describing bankfull, please go to the Resources and Documents page of the CRAM website to see "A Guide for Field Identification of Bankfull Stage in the Western United States"